sybrew/the-seo-framework/readme.txt

 			* For more information, see [this tweet](https://twitter.com/SybreWaaijer/status/1192017921553375232).
 * **Fixed:**
 	* Empty terms can now be asserted for post type support again.
 With that, for example, redirects from empty categories works again.
-	* TODO On RTL-enabled websites, the save buttons are alligned correctly again.
+	* On RTL-enabled websites, the save buttons are alligned correctly again.

-* TODO: Use TSFEM's button for the notification, improving accessibility.
-* TODO: Add info-notice class-types (blue) while we're at it (notice-info).
-* TODO: Fix the save-button positioning on the SEttings page for RTL.

 **For translators**